 Manchester United made several attempts to sign Herrera, and finally got their man in 2014 for a fee in the region of £29m.
-Many baulked at such a huge sum for a man that “didn’t have a senior cap for Spain”, but he’s since proved his worth at United, before securing a lucrative deal with PSG last summer – where he won a domestic treble albeit in an injury-hit campaign and is still on course for the quadruple.
+Many baulked at such a huge sum for a man that “didn’t have a senior cap for Spain”, but he proved his worth at United, before securing a lucrative deal with PSG last summer – where he won a domestic treble albeit in an injury-hit campaign and is still on course for the quadruple.

 Left wing: Iker Muniain